Spacial/awesome-csirt/README.md

 * [HiddenPowerShell](https://github.com/b4rtik/HiddenPowerShellDll): This project was created to explore the various evasion techniques involving PowerShell: Amsi, ScriptBlockLogging, Constrained Language Mode and AppLocker.
 * [One Windows Kernel](https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/One-Windows-Kernel/ba-p/267142).
 * [The Dog Whisperer’s Handbook](https://insinuator.net/2018/11/the-dog-whisperers-handbook/): This PDF is a collection of bits and pieces that were scattered across the web and that I collected in the last two years while writing the CypherDog PowerShell module.
-* [Hardentools](https://github.com/securitywithoutborders/hardentools) is a utility that disables a number of risky Windows features.

 ### macOS/iOS